 The Neovim Team maintains two PPAs on Launchpad with different version support and update schedules.
 Understanding which PPA supports your Ubuntu release prevents installation errors.

-Ubuntu 22.04 users can add the stable PPA:
+Ubuntu 22.04 users can add the stable PPA with:

 sudo add-apt-repository ppa:neovim-ppa/stable -y